 - (a) The University will continue to support the Algoma University Research Fund (AURF) from University-related research funds.
 Monies from AURF shall be allocated on an annual basis after an open competition, to the maximum available, for the purpose of encouraging and assisting research activity by faculty.
 All full-time faculty shall be eligible to apply.
-Grants to individual faculty members will not exceed \$5,000.
-Funds are expected to cover the direct costs of research and use of funds is expected to result in successful application for external research funding or in peer-reviewed publications. - (b) The Research Advisory Committee, chaired by the Vice President Academic and Research (VPAR), will determine the award criteria and will select the AURF recipients.
-The Research Advisory Committee will be composed of a Representative, with current research experience, from each Division elected annually.
+Grants to individual faculty members will not exceed \$5,000 except as approved by the VPAR in their sole discretion.
+Funds are expected to cover the direct costs of research and use of funds is expected to result in successful application for external research funding or in peer-reviewed publications. - (b) The Senate Research Advisory Committee, chaired by the VPAR, will determine the award criteria and will select the AURF recipients.
+The Research Advisory Committee will be composed of representatives with research experience, from each Faculty elected annually.
 Decisions of the Research Advisory Committee will be binding.
 An application form and decision criteria are maintained by the Research Advisory Committee.